graceladyas/react-tech-test/README.md

 # react-tech-test
-React.js technical test project with counter, form, API, and routing
+This project is a technical test by **graceladyas**
+It demonstrates a counter, form validation, API integration, and routing with React Router.

+## Project setup
+nvm use 20
+npm install

+## Compiles and hot-reloads
+For development environment:
+npm run dev

+## Compiles
+npm run build